veebch/walkman/README.md

 `python3 walkman.py`

 The files that make up the playlists should now each be in a separate directory in the folder `music`, ready to be dragged to your music player.
+There is also a pls playlist file that is generated.
+This is very basic and the resulting playlist is pretty ugly but Astell & Kern seem to have pretty ropey playlist handling.

 # Alternative